A black and white photo of the brooklyn bridge.

 Individual Therapy

-Individual therapy is the treatment of mental or emotional disorders and adjustment problems through the use of psychological techniques rather than through physical or biological means.
+Individual therapy is the treatment of mental and emotional disorders, as well as adjustment difficulties, through the use of psychological techniques rather than physical or biological interventions.

 Couples Therapy

-Couples therapy is a form of psychological therapy used to treat relationship distress.
-Carla has been trained in the Gottman Method, an approach to couples therapy based upon Dr. John Gottman’s four decades of research with thousands of couples.
+Couples therapy is a form of psychological treatment designed to address relationship distress.
+At Gotham Psychotherapy, our team is trained in the Gottman Method, an evidence-based approach developed from Dr. John Gottman’s four decades of research with thousands of couples.

 Family Therapy

-Family therapy is a form of psychotherapy that involves all the members of a nuclear or extended family.
-It may be conducted by a pair of therapists to treat gender-related issues or serve as role models for family members.
+Family therapy is a form of psychotherapy that involves members of a nuclear or extended family.
+It may be conducted by one or two therapists, sometimes in pairs to address gender-related dynamics or to serve as role models within the family system.

 Group Therapy